-On May 24, 2013, the San Luis & Delta-Mendota Water Authority and Westlands Water District filed litigation in Sacramento Superior Court challenging the adequacy of the Program EIR under CEQA, and alleged that the Delta Plan is invalid because, among other things, it is inconsistent with the Delta Reform Act of 2009.
-On June 14, 2013, several different actions were filed challenging the adequacy of the Program EIR under CEQA and alleging that the Delta Plan is invalid.
-The State Water Contractors, Metropolitan, Alameda County Flood Control and Water Conservation District, Zone 7, Santa Clara Valley Water District, Antelope Valley-East Kern Water Agency, and San Bernardino Valley Municipal Water District filed in Sacramento Superior Court; several environmental interest groups, as well as several fishing industry groups and the Winnemem Wintu Tribe filed in San Francisco Superior Court; and the City of Stockton filed in San Joaquin County Superior Court.
-On June 17, 2013, Save the California Delta Alliance, as well as the Central Delta Water Agency, South Delta Water Agency, Local Agencies of the North Delta, and others filed in San Francisco Superior Court.
-The impact, if any, that such litigation might have on Metropolitan's State Water

-Project supplies cannot be determined at this time.
-In September 2013, the seven cases were coordinated in Sacramento Superior Court as the Delta Stewardship Council Cases.
-In March 2014, the court set a schedule for lodging of the administrative record and other pre-trial motions.
-The case management conference was held on July 18, 2014.
-All briefs must be filed by May 21, 2015.
+On May 24, 2013, the San Luis & Delta Mendota Water Authority and Westlands Water District filed litigation in Sacramento Superior Court challenging the adequacy of the Program EIR under CEQA, and alleged that the Delta Plan is invalid because, among other things, it is inconsistent with the Delta Reform-Act of 2009.
+On June 14, 2013, several different actions were filed challenging the adequacy of the Program-EIR under CEQA and alleging that the Delta Plan is invalid.
+The State Water Contractors, Metropolitan, Alameda County Flood Control and Water Conservation District.
+Zone 7.
+Santa Clara Valley Water District.
+Antelope Valley-East Kern Water Agency, and San Bernardino Valley Municipal Water District filed in-Sacramento Superior Court: several environmental interest groups, as well as several fishing industry groupsand the Winnemem Wintu Tribe filed in San Francisco Superior Court; and the City of Stockton filed in San-Joaquin County Superior Court.
+On June 17, 2013, Save the California Delta Alliance, as well as the Central-Delta Water Agency, South Delta Water Agency, Local Agencies of the North Delta, and others filed in San-Francisco Superior Court.
+The impact, if any, that such litigation might have on Metropolitan's State Water-Project supplies cannot be determined at this time.
+In September 2013, the seven cases were coordinated in-Sacramento Superior Court as the Delta Stewardship Council Cases.
+In March 2014, the court set a schedulefor lodging of the administrative record and other pre-trial motions.
+All briefs were filed by May 21, 2015.
 No trial date has been set.
+In September 2013, seven cases challenging the validity of the Delta Plan and supporting environmental documents were coordinated in Sacramento Superior Court as the Delta Stewardship Council Cases.
+All briefs were filed by May 21, 2015.
+The court is expected to issue orders setting March 7-8, 2016 and May 26-27, 2016 as hearing dates.
+The impact, if any, that such litigation might have on Metropolitan's State Water Project supplies cannot be determined at this time.

-On July 25, 2012, Governor Jerry Brown and Secretary of the Interior Ken Salazar announced key proposed elements to advance the BDCP planning process, including north Bay-Delta water diversion facilities with a total capacity of 9,000 cubic-feet per second ("cfs"), two tunnels sized to minimize energy use during operations and a "decision tree" process for unresolved operation criteria such as fall and spring outflows.
-Preliminary cost estimates for the conveyance portion of this project alternative are approximately \$14 billion.
+On July 25, 2012, Governor Jerry Brown and Secretary of the Interior Ken Salazar announced keyproposed elements to advance the BDCP planning process, including north Bay Delta water diversionfacilities with a total capacity of 9,000 cubic feet per second ("cfs"), two tunnels sized to minimize energyuse during operations and a "decision tree" process for unresolved operation criteria such as fall and springoutflows.
+Preliminary cost estimates for the conveyance portion of this project alternative are approximately-\$14 billion.
 When a decision selecting the final project has been made, costs will be updated and allocated.
 Metropolitan anticipates that it could bear approximately 25 percent of the costs of the conveyance portion of the project.

 Public review drafts of both the BDCP and the BDCP EIR/EIS were released on December 9, 2013.
-However, due in part to the extensive comments received, on August 27, 2014, DWR and the other state and federal agencies leading the BDCP announced that a Recirculated Draft BDCP, EIR/EIS, and Implementing Agreement will be prepared and released in early 2015.
+However, due in part to the extensive comments received, on August 27, 2014, DWR and the other state and federal agencies leading the BDCP announced that a Recirculated Draft BDCP, EIR/EIS, and Implementing Agreement will be prepared and released in summer 2015.
 The final planning documents are expected to be completed in the fall of 2015.
 The planning, environmental documentation and preliminary engineering design for the BDCP are being prepared pursuant to the Delta Habitat Conservation and Conveyance Program Memorandum of Agreement ("MOA") and are also scheduled to be completed in 2015.
-The parties to the MOA are DWR, the Bureau of Reclamation, the State and Federal Contractors Water Agency, Metropolitan, Kern County Water Agency, State Water Contractors, San Luis & Delta Mendota Water Authority, Westlands Water District and Santa Clara Valley Water District.
+The parties to the MOA are DWR, the Bureau of Reclamation, the State and Federal Contractors Water Agency, Metropolitan, Kern County Water Agency, State Water Contractors, San Luis & Delta Mendota Water Authority, Westlands Water District and Santa Clara Valley Water District.-